 Telstra rose to the challenge by seeking out a solution that had one key goal in mind: connection.
 It would deliver end-to-end connection of every part of the business, in every part of the world, to the customer – in it's own words, it would deliver "a brilliant connected future for everyone".

-They found the solution in App Cloud.
+They found the solution in Salesforce Platform.
 "If we were going to differentiate ourselves, we really needed to create a unified experience for all," says sundi Balu, CIO, Telstra Global Enterprise & Services.

 Given that Telstra already had an emphasis on delivering flexible cloud services to its customers, choosing Salesforce made sense.
-App Cloud offered the APIs, mobile tools, and more to make it possible to sell from anywhere with the Sales Cloud – and Telstra would be able to use these capabilities as a key differentiator in the marketplace.
+Salesforce Platform offered the APIs, mobile tools, and more to make it possible to sell from anywhere with the Sales Cloud – and Telstra would be able to use these capabilities as a key differentiator in the marketplace.

 Equally important, Telstra would have the ability to really innovate and change the landscape for communications globally.